Tools for Industry

 • federal and territorial species status

-• lead agency for the species
+• lead government agency responsible for the species

 • identified critical habitat (federal) or designated habitat (territorial)